Information on Fees Free now available at ird.govt.nz/fees-free Close

 Comprehensive support network: Receive academic guidance from Skills Institute tutors, pastoral care from Growing Future Farmers, and three annual farm visits for hands-on assessment and mentorship throughout your farming qualification journey.

-Livestock performance monitoring and production optimisation strategies
+• Livestock performance monitoring and production optimisation

-Environmental planning and sustainability practices for modern farming operations
+• Environmental planning and sustainability practices

-Modern farm management software including FarmIQ and digital coordination tools
+• Modern farm management software including FarmIQ and digital coordination tools

-Equipment maintenance planning, implementation and cost management
+• Equipment maintenance planning and cost management

-Daily task coordination using technology-driven systems
+• Daily task coordination using technology-driven systems

-Leadership and business management skills
+Leadership and decision-making

-What qualifications will you gain?
+What qualification will you gain?

 Industry information